reiinakano/xcessiv/docs/installation.rst

 Installation and Configuration
 ==============================

 Xcessiv is currently tested on Python ``2.7`` and Python ``3.5``.

+.. admonition:: A note about Windows

-Because of its dependency on RQ, Xcessiv does not support Windows but should work on any Unix-based OS.
+   Because of its dependency on RQ, Xcessiv does not natively support Windows.
+At the moment, the only alternative for Windows users to run Xcessiv is to use Docker.
+See :ref:`Installation through Docker` for details.

 Installing and running Redis
 ----------------------------